Josie Totah

-She starred as Lexi in the 2020 revival of Saved by the Bell.
+Totah starred as Lexi in the 2020 revival of Saved by the Bell, which ran for two seasons.

-Totah began her career playing male roles but publicly came out as a trans woman in August 2018, changing her first name to Josie.
+Totah began her career playing male roles.
+She publicly came out as a trans woman in August 2018, changing her first name to Josie.

 Early life

-Totah was born in Sacramento, California, the third child of Suheil and Christine Totah.
-She has one sister and one brother, and is of Palestinian and Lebanese ancestry.
+Totah is the third child of Suheil and Christine Totah.
+She has a sister and brother; she is of Palestinian and Lebanese ancestry.

 Career

-Totah began her acting career in 2012 when she was cast as the "Lil' Dictator" in the first production for AwesomenessTV.
-Beginning in 2013, she began appearing as Stuart Wooten, a boy with a crush on series regular Zuri Ross, in the Disney Channel Original Series Jessie.
-Totah has guest starred on the TV shows, New Girl, 2 Broke Girls, and Liv and Maddie.
+Josie Totah began her acting career in 2012 when she was cast as the "Lil' Dictator" in the first production for AwesomenessTV.
+Beginning in 2013 she portrayed Stuart Wooten, a boy with a crush on series regular Skai Jackson (Zuri Ross), in the Disney Channel Original Series Jessie.
+Totah has guest starred on the TV shows New Girl, 2 Broke Girls, and Liv and Maddie.

 Also in 2013, Totah was cast in a supporting role in the ABC comedy Back in the Game.
-In 2015, she was cast in 4 episodes of the sixth season Glee as the youngest member ever of the New Directions.
+In the same year, she and her mother appeared in an episode of Family Game Night.
+In 2015, she was cast in the sixth season Glee as the youngest member ever of the New Directions, which she played in four episodes.
 In 2016, Totah appeared in the film Other People, and received critical praise for her role with Variety, making her one of its Sundance Breakout Stars of the year.
-In October 2016, Deadline Hollywood reported that Totah would star in a new comedy for NBC that she helped develop where Totah was set to produce alongside executive producers Adam and Naomi Scott.
+In October 2016, Deadline Hollywood reported that Totah would star in a new comedy for NBC which she helped develop where Totah was set to produce alongside executive producers Adam and Naomi Scott.
 In 2017, she appeared in the Netflix detective comedy Handsome: A Netflix Mystery Movie and the Marvel Studios film Spider-Man: Homecoming.